aramanji123/jenkins_demo/README.md

 # jenkins_demo
-This jenkins is used for pipeline scripts development
+This Repository is used for pipeline scripts development